 Is PrEP covered under Medicare?

-No. Truvada® is currently not licensed by the Medicare Pharmaceutical Benefits Scheme for use as PrEP in Australia.
-However, prescriptions for Truvada® may still be issued for the purposes of PrEP.
+Yes.
+Truvada® is currently licensed by the Medicare Pharmaceutical Benefits Scheme for use as PrEP in Australia

 Is PrEP effective?